splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sc4snmp.md

 # Offline SC4SNMP installation

+See the following options for an offline SC4SNMP installation.

 ## Local machine with internet access
-To install the SC4SNMP offline, first, some packages must be downloaded from the [Github release](https://github.com/splunk/splunk-connect-for-snmp/releases) and then moved to the SC4SNMP installation server.
+To install the SC4SNMP offline, first, download some packages from the [Github release](https://github.com/splunk/splunk-connect-for-snmp/releases) and then move them to the SC4SNMP installation server.
 Those packages are:

 - `dependencies-images.tar`